nighthaven/rick_morty_api/README.md

 06. took the time to read documentation, and decide to modify the path to get_comment_by_chatacter_in_episode by a query ( just to know that well, i know)

+07. added security login, this part is definitively the most complicated part

+08. added export route (easy), a simple search on google show me the way

+09. just discovered sqlalchemy and decide to refactor with it

 ## How to use this API